Dr-Lab1/php-package-creation-with-composer/README.md

     composer init

-Cette commande lancera une série de questions (prompts) qui permettront une configuration rapide et facile de notre package.
+This command will launch a series of questions (prompts) that will allow quick and easy configuration of our package.
-Certaines questions seront obligatoires (*) et d'autres seront optionnelles :
+Some questions are mandatory (*), while others are optional :

 1. Package name (*)